London Marathon Training Plan: Beginners to Advanced!

 • Swimming

-Active recovery exercise provides us with a low-intensity option to keeping our fitness up while letting common problem areas rest.
+Active recovery exercise provides us with a low-intensity option to keep our fitness up while letting common problem areas rest.

 How much marathon training can you miss?

-There’s so many reasons to miss out a training day or two.
+There are so many reasons to miss out on a training day or two.
 Sometimes even a week.
 Whether you’re ill, you have a work conference or anything.
 Just know that taking a couple of days away from your marathon training plan is ok.

 Why and how to taper marathon training?